 While upright freezers and chest freezers make an awesome holiday gift for the hero of your home, I will add one small point: this is one that they might want a little early.
 All of that storage will definitely come in handy for holiday cooking, baking, and hosting!

 Finally, let’s close out this gift guide with one really big-ticket gift idea.
 The ultimate gift for the experienced home chef, in my opinion, isn’t a kitchen implement: it’s a brand new, ultra-luxe range.
 To seriously treat the at-home chef in your life, consider upgrading a major kitchen appliance to make their life a little easier (and more luxurious).

 Depending on your chef’s preferences, I’m a big fan of either gas or induction stovetops for their reliability and efficiency.
-We have an induction stovetop, and it’s been a huge upgrade from our old electric coil!
-The smooth glass top is easier to clean, and the induction surface keeps our family safe when someone inevitably leaves a burner on after the pots and pans have already gone into the sink.
+My family home has an induction stovetop, and it’s been a huge upgrade from our old electric coil.
+The smooth glass top is incredibly easy to clean.
+Plus, the induction surface keeps our family safe when someone (my sister) inevitably leaves a burner on after the pots and pans have already gone into the sink.

 Induction stovetops heat up your food faster than an electric range, shaving a few minutes off of your cooking time each day.
-(I especially appreciate how quick induction is when I’m boiling water.)
 Look to Miele for the very best, with products like their 30″ Induction Range with M Touch Display.

-Mouthwatering or not, a new knife, upgraded pots and pans, or heavy-duty stand mixer are gifts that any chef would swoon over.
+Mouthwatering or not, a new knife, a brand new chest freezer, or a heavy-duty stand mixer are gifts that any chef would swoon over.
 Click on the banner below to plan for the only thing that’s better than receiving a great gift: getting to give one.